Haier Chromebook 11

 Q: Why was the Haier Chromebook 11 so inexpensive?

-A: The $149 price point was achieved through several factors: the ARM-based Rockchip processor was less expensive than Intel alternatives, the minimal 2GB RAM and 16GB storage reduced component costs, the TN display was cheaper than IPS panels, and Haier’s manufacturing scale in China kept production costs low.
-The exclusive Walmart distribution also minimized retail markup.
+A: The $149 price point was achieved through several factors: the ARM-based Rockchip processor was less expensive than Intel alternatives, the minimal 2GB RAM and 16GB storage reduced component costs, the TN display was cheaper than IPS panels, and Haier's manufacturing scale in China kept production costs low.
+The Amazon-exclusive distribution also minimized retail markup.

 Q: Could Android apps run on the Haier Chromebook 11?